 Central Warehouse Operations, Inc v Riffell, 319183 (March 24, 2015).
 Parties negotiated oral settlement agreement with aid of "facilitator."
-Parties' attorneys were not present at that "meeting," and agreement was not reduced to writing.
-According to COA, while parties acknowledged some form of agreement was made, agreement was nothing more than agreement to agree and not enforceable settlement agreement.
+Attorneys were not present at that "meeting," and agreement was not reduced to writing.
+COA said, while parties acknowledged some form of agreement was made, agreement was nothing more than agreement to agree and not enforceable settlement agreement.